 When the pasta is al dente (cooked with a little bit of bite), drain it reserving half a cup of the pasta water.

 - Add just enough sauce to the pasta to just coat it.
 Add a few drop of the pasta water to make it looser and glossier if you need to.
 Not too much though.
 You don't want a runny sauce.
 It needs to be clinging to the spaghetti not dripping off.

 - Serve immediately.

 A very neutral tasting milk is best and it must be unsweetened.
 I didn't like the results with almond milk as I think the flavour of it came through in the sauce.
-I tried a few different varieties and my favourite to use for this was soy milk.
-Silk Coconut Milk & So Delicious Coconut Milk also gave ok results.
+I tried a few different varieties and my favourites to use for this was soy milk or cashew milk.

 Leftover sauce can be stored in a sealed container in the fridge for 4 - 5 days